bboe/bryceboe.com/content/ucsbs-international-capture-the-flag-competition-2010-challenge-6-fear-the-ear.md

 server side code to continue executing following a redirect.
 Such cases are not EAR vulnerabilities.

-[Adam DoupÃ©][] and I are in the process of writing a paper describing the complete details of the EAR vulnerability.
+[Adam Doupé][] and I are in the process of writing a paper describing the complete details of the EAR vulnerability.
 For the purpose of understanding this challenge, you need only know that when a modern browser receives the redirect, any data sent in conjunction with the